gamedevware/charon/docs/gamedata/datatypes/all/text.rst

    | Haxe                                                  | String                                                          |
    +-------------------------------------------------------+-----------------------------------------------------------------+
 Uniqueness
-   May be checked for uniqueness (case sensitive for uniqueness purposes).
+   Text can be marked as unique (case sensitive for uniqueness purposes).
 Size
    May be limited in number of characters.
 0 - no limit.